mkeathley2/family-mapping-app/README.md

 ## 🔄 Updating the App

 ### For Standalone Users:
-- Download the new standalone version from releases
+- Download the new standalone version for your platform from releases
 - Extract and run - your data in the `datasets` folder will be preserved

 ### For Docker Users: